parimal5/CKA/Imperative/README.md

 #### Basic Usage

-First, create your resource using any method (`kubectl create`, `kubectl run`, or YAML manifest), then apply resource configurations:
+First, create your resource using any method (`kubectl create` or YAML manifest), then apply resource configurations:

 ```bash
 kubectl set resources deployment nginx-deploy \